Zhicheng-wan/ScholarRAG-Workbench/README.md

 ## 🔗 Links

 - **GitHub Repository**: [Zhicheng-wan/ScholarRAG-Workbench](https://github.com/Zhicheng-wan/ScholarRAG-Workbench)
-- **Final Report**: See `final_report.tex`
 - **System Documentation**: See `src/scholarrag/README.md`

 ---

-**Note**: This repository contains only the final production system.
-The complete experimental journey (all 27 variants) is documented in the final report and available in git history.
+**Note**: This repository contains the baseline and final production system.
+The complete experimental journey (all 27 variants tested) is available in the git history.